A Weight to Entice Buoyancy

 Andrew Purvis – writer

-Jutho / Julie Thornberg-Thorsøe - costumes
+Jutho / Julie Thornberg-Thorsøe - costume

 Thomas McCammon – photographer / visual identity

-Ramsay Taplin – photographer / documentation
+Ramsay Taplin – documentation photographer (Adelaide)

 Jessica Bennett – UK curator, Paradise Works